lmitchell4/strends-report-1/README.md

 2. Start a Docker Container that holds persistent storage of the PostgreSQL database by running the shell script:

-	`$ ./docker/create_strends_data.sh`.
+	`./docker/create_strends_data.sh`

-3. Initialize a PostgreSQl server by starting a PostgreSQL Docker Container by running the shell script:
+3. Initialize a PostgreSQl server by starting a PostgreSQL Docker Container by running the shell script at the bash prompt ($):

-	`$ ./docker/run_strends_psql.sh`.
+	`./docker/run_strends_psql.sh`

 4. Populate the database with new data using python: